joe-allen/idk/README.md

 * Start the game
 * Get matched

 Of course, you and you friend may decide the matched location isn't perfect.
-No problem, start the game over of click on the map to see a list of the places you want to go.
+No problem, start the game over or click on the map link to see a list of the places you want to go.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>